LearnWeb3DAO/Merkle-Trees/README.md

 The disk space used up is very little compared to the entire set of transactions.
 The Merkle Root is included in the block header for this reason.

-If you have two different sets of transactions, verifying they are the same with a Merkle Tree is faster than verifying each and every single individual transaction to each other.
+If you have two sets of transactions that are identical, verifying that they are the same with a Merkle Tree is faster than verifying the transactions individually one at a time.
 One can verify that a block has not been modified by only knowing the Merkle Root.

 <Quiz questionId="61988b42-5f5e-4eeb-8c97-a720f16c41c6" />